aiur100/custom-cfs-serverless/README.md

 ### Steps
 * Run `sls deploy --stage [prod|dev] --aws-profile <your-profile>`
-  * If your using your default AWS profile, just omit the `--aws-profile` flag.
+  * If you're using your default AWS profile, just omit the `--aws-profile` flag.
   * **Example:** `sls deploy --stage dev --aws-profile my-profile`

 **WARNING:** This first deployment always takes the longest time.
 Generally, this deployment will take a few minutes every time, so this is not recommended for development.